 Esther Allen is the author of an International PEN report on Translation and Globalization.
 Allen's translations include The Selected Writings of José Martí, Lands of Memory by Felisberto Hernández, Dark Back of Time by Javier Marías, The Tale of the Rose by Consuelo de Saint Exupèry, Alma Guillermoprieto’s Dancing with Cuba: A Memoir of the Revolution, and, most recently, The Nubian Prince by Juan Bonilla.
 Allen is the co-director of PEN World Voices and an assistant professor in the Department of Modern Languages & Comparative Literature at Baruch College.
 She has recently been awarded a 2009-2010 Fellow at the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library (NYPL).
 Her project, which she has already begun, is the English translation of the Spanish book ‘Borges’ by Adolfo Bioy Casares.

-Margaret Carson’s recent translations include the 19th-century gaucho play Juan Moreira and 20th-century works of the Cuban writer Virgilio Piñera, and the Argentine playwright Griselda Gambaro.
+Margaret Carson’s recent translations include the 19th-century gaucho play Juan Moreira, as well as 20th-century works by Cuban writer Virgilio Piñera and Argentine playwright Griselda Gambaro.
 She holds a Ph.D. from the CUNY Graduate Center in Hispanic and Luso-Brazilian Literatures and Languages, and a M.A. from New York University in Spanish Literature.